manferlo81/bundlib/README.md

 *type:* `boolean`

-*Prevent messages from showing in the console.*
+*Prevents messages from showing in the console.*

 ## API